matias-ceau/scripts/docs/scripts/pdfopener.sh.md

 ### Notes

-- Ensure that both `dmenu` and `evince` are installed on your system.
-- If there are many PDFs, consider adjusting the `-l` option in `dmenu` to show more items in the menu.
-- The script currently does not handle cases where there are no PDF files or if the user cancels the selection in `dmenu`, which may result in Evince being called without a file.
+- It is recommended to ensure that your home directory (or the directory you want to search) contains the PDFs you want to open.
+The script may take some time to execute if there are many files.
+- The script will not find PDFs in hidden directories unless they are explicitly included in the search.

+> **Critique:** While the script is functional, there are a few potential improvements:
-> **Critique:** The script lacks error handling for cases where no PDF files are found.
-To improve it, consider adding a check before calling Evince.
-For instance, you can test if `file` is empty and provide feedback to the user before attempting to open it, enhancing the user experience.
+> - Consider adding error handling for cases where no PDF files are found, to provide user feedback.
+> - To enhance performance, the script could limit the search to a specific directory rather than searching the entire home directory.
+> - Adding an option for filtering PDFs by a specific keyword or date could improve usability for users with a large number of PDF files.